Preparing Teens to Seek Professional Help

 Read on for communication tips that may support you to effectively relay these important messages to your tweens and teens.

-Make it Clear That Treatment Can Work
+Make it Clear That Professional Help Can Work

 Many teens, especially those unfamiliar with professional treatment, may wonder: “How can it help?
 Why waste my time.”